ayrna/orca/doc/orca-tutorial.md

 # How to use ORCA

 ORCA is an experimental framework focused on productivity and experiments reproductibility for machine learning researchers.
 Initially created to collect ordinal classification methods, it is suitable for other type of classifiers.
-The two main objectives of the framework are:

-1. To run many experiments as easily as possible to compare **many algorithms** and **many datasets**.
-2. To provide an easy way of including new algorithms into the framework by simply defining the parameters of the algorithms and the training and test methods.

-To help these purposes, ORCA is mainly used through scripts that describe experiments, but the methods can be easily used through a common API.

 To install ORCA visit [ORCA Quick Install Guide](orca-quick-install).

-## Running ORCA algorithms from your own Matlab code
+## Running algorithms with ORCA API

+### Run a pair of train-test files with runAlgorithm

 ORCA algorithms can be used from your own Matlab code.
 All algorithms included in the [Algorithms](../src/Algorithms) have a `runAlgorithm` method, which can be used for running the algorithms with your data.
-The method receives the matrix of training data, the matrix of test data and a structure with the values of the parameters associated.
+The method receives a structure with the matrix of training data and labels, the equivalent for test data and a structure with the values of the parameters associated to the method.
+With respect to other tools, parameters are a mandatory argument for method to avoid the use of default values.

-For example, the KDLOR method has a total of five parameters.
+For example, the [KDLOR](../src/Algorithms/KDLOR.m)  method has a total of five parameters.
 Two of them (the type of kernel, `kernelType`, and the optimisation routine considered, `optimizationMethod`) are received in the constructor of the corresponding class, and the other three parameters (cost, `C`, kernel parameter, `k`, and value to avoid singularities, `u`) are supposed to have to be fine-tuned for each dataset and partition, so they are received in a structure passed to the `runAlgorithm` method.
 This an example of execution of KDLOR from the Matlab console:
 ```MATLAB
 >> cd src/
 >> addpath Algorithms/